agrawal-akash23/BookstoreApi/README.md

 1. **LINQ** (everyday work) — type-safe, compiler-checked, no SQL injection risk
 2. **`FromSqlRaw`** (raw SQL) — parameterised, still maps to C# objects via EF Core
 3. **`ExecuteSqlRaw`** (bulk operations) — returns row count, not entities

-## Next: Project 5 — Repository pattern + SOLID

-Project 5 refactors this codebase to add the Repository pattern, removing direct `DbContext` calls from controllers and making the code testable with unit tests.

----
-*Part of a series building up to a full microservices housing management system.*